Locally Repairable Codes with Unequal Local Erasure Correction: Further Results

-It is easy to verify that Proposition \ref{prop:Zeh} implies Corollary \ref{cor:thm:bound:req}, hence a tighter bound.
-Note that in the parameter regime of our optimal code construction (Construction \ref{cnstrct}), Proposition \ref{prop:Zeh} coincides with both Corollary \ref{cor:thm:bound:req} and the minimum distance of the optimal code construction.
+It is easy to verify that the upper bound of Proposition \ref{prop:TDL} implies the bound by Corollary \ref{cor:TDL}.
+Furthermore, the following example shows the existence of cases where the bound by Proposition \ref{prop:TDL} is strictly tighter, hence is a tighter bound.
+However, in the parameter regime of our optimal code construction (Construction \ref{cnstrct}), Proposition \ref{prop:TDL} coincides with Corollary \ref{cor:TDL}, and also with the minimum distance of the optimal code construction.